Close

 • Joint infection (extremely rare)

-Your specialist will discuss these risks and how they relate to your specific case.
+Your healthcare team will address these risks and how they relate to your case.

 How to Recover Following Joint Injections